 The middle 20% shares some key demographic characteristics with the general population.
-Like the American population as a whole, those in the middle are getting older.
-This group included 43% more retirees in 2017 than in 2000 and the average age for heads of families increased from 47 to 49 years old.
+Like the American population, those in the middle are getting older.
+From 2000 to 2019, the average age for heads of families increased from 47 to 49 years old.

-The percentage of individuals and families in the middle class who are working has fallen 3 percentage points, from 73% in 2000 to 70% in 2017.
-Those members of the middle class who are working are earning less as of 2017 than they were in 2000.
-The average wage income fell 11%, from $38k to $34k, adjusting for inflation.
+Those members of the middle class who are working are earning less as of 2019 than they were in 2000.
+The average wage income fell about 7%, from $39k to $36k, in 2019 dollars.

-This may be due in part to the fact that the average number of hours worked per week has also dropped, from 43 to 39 hours per worker.
-A decrease in the average number of hours worked makes sense given the decrease in the number of wage earners per family and the increase in retirees.
+This may be due in part to the fact that the average number of hours worked per week has also dropped, from about 43 to about 40 hours per worker.

-Of the total income earned by the middle class, the percent of income from government transfers has grown from 19% in 2000 to 28% in 2017.
-This means that despite falling wage income, total income for the middle class increased from $64,280 to $67,629 due to government transfers.
-This trend holds true for the country as a whole - on average, transfers accounted for 17% of total income in 2017, up from 12% in 2000.
+Of the total income earned by the middle class, the percent of income from government transfers has grown from about 18% in 2000 to about 28% in 2019.
+This means that despite falling wage income, total income for the middle class increased from $67,044 to $72,868 due to government transfers.
+This trend holds true for the country as a whole: on average, transfers accounted for about 17% of total income in 2017, up from about 12% in 2000.

 The increase in transfers to the middle 20% may be driven by the demographic changes we’re seeing in this cohort.
 An older population means that a greater share is receiving payments from Social Security and Medicare.
-These two programs drove 38% of the increase in transfers to the middle class.
+These two programs drove about a third of the increase in transfers to the middle class.

-Government spending on healthcare for the middle class, including programs such as Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP), has also increased.
-Medicare payments increased from $2,556 to $4,437 per family unit, while Medicaid spending more than doubled, from $1,629 to $3,933.
-Meanwhile, employer-sponsored healthcare declined 12% in the same time period.
+Government spending on healthcare for the middle class, including through programs such as Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP), has also increased.
+Medicare payments increased from an average of $2,666 to $4,958 from 2000 to 2019.
+Medicaid spending more than doubled, from $1,699 to $4,350.
+Meanwhile, employer-sponsored healthcare declined 17% during the same time.

 The middle class is affected by the same demographic changes affecting the population generally, namely an aging population and a decrease in marriages.
 This cohort is working less and earning less.
-However, the government is maintaining the middle class’ standard of living through higher transfers and lower taxes.
+However, the government is maintaining the middle class’ standard of living through more transfers of tax dollars through government programs and through lower taxes.